ideznaby/Video-Controlled-Robot/README.md

 ```
 Show camera output and processed image on screen.

-You can see a video in our website: [I'm an inline-style link](http://geekbrothers.org/index.php/categories/12-electronics-computers/20-video-controlled-robot)
+You can see a video in our website: [Video of program](http://geekbrothers.org/index.php/categories/12-electronics-computers/20-video-controlled-robot)